teditors/docgen2/README.md

 - Create new document types in `pdf_generator.py`
 - Add different test types in `config.py`
 - Implement new file generators in `directory_generator.py`
+- Add new hardware component types in `hardware_image_config.py`
+- Create drawing functions for new components in component drawer modules

+## Error Handling

+The generator includes comprehensive error handling:
+- Path sanitization to handle special characters
+- Try/except blocks to prevent crashes from individual file operations
+- Detailed logging of all operations and errors
+- Safe file operation decorators

 ## License